yxlin/yxlin.github.io/_docs/random-effect-model/hddm.md

 ![hyper-level]({{"/images/random-effect-model/hyper-level.png" | relative_url}})

 These are a lot of figures to check.
-I have not included the figures of (6.) here, because there are too many.
+I have not presented the figures of posterior probability density for every participant (i.e., figure 6), because there are too many.
+You can print them in a pdf file to check.

 Then, I calculated the potential scale reduction factor, for both the hyper parameters and each participant.

 ```
 rhat <- hgelman(hsam)